leegee/Mootools-Knob/README.md

 **Why are arguments all lower case, rather than camel case?**

-To make parsing of **dataset** attributes easier to parse: these are all forced to lower case by the browser.
+To make parsing of **dataset** attributes easier: these are all forced to lower case by the browser.